Skip to main content

 Connect GX Cloud and Airflow

 In this quickstart, you'll learn how to use GX Cloud with Apache Airflow.
-You'll create a simple DAG that runs a Checkpoint that you have already set up in GX Cloud, and then trigger it through a local installation of an Airflow server.
+You'll create a basic DAG that runs a Checkpoint in GX Cloud, and then trigger it through a local installation of an Airflow server.

 Apache Airflow is an orchestration tool that allows you to schedule and monitor your data pipelines.
 For more information about Apache Airflow, see the Apache Airflow documentation.